DenizParlak/Zeus/README.md

 - Ensure IAM password policy requires at least one symbol
 - Ensure IAM password policy requires at least one number
 - Ensure IAM password policy requires minimum length of 14 or greater
+- Ensure no root account access key exists
+- Ensure MFA is enabled for the "root" account

 ## Logging
 - Ensure CloudTrail is enabled in all regions